cs481-ekh/s22-ema/web-console/README.md

 $ docker ps
 ```

 > This will give the container id for wsgi.
-Note: Don't pick the one that says nginx
+Note: Pick the container ID of web-console_appseed-app

 ```bash
 $ docker exec -it [container_id] python manage.py createsuperuser
 ```